Install and access data files (conf, json, sqlite3, ...) in an easy way.

 First, let’s make life easier and use some ‘configuration by convention’.

 I assume that (1) you have layout your project like:

 And that (2) you want to put a folder, in the home directory of the user (in Windows will be in %APPDATA%), with your data files (conf, csv, …) inside.
-This folder will have the name of your package (preceded with a ‘.’ in UNIX systems), let us say ‘.mypkg’ and, of course, with the right permissions (it will work with sudo pip install mypkg).
-For virtual environements these files will be put at the root of the environement.
+This folder will have the name of your package (preceded with a ‘.’ in UNIX systems), let’s say ‘.mypkg’ and, of course, with the right permissions (it will work with sudo pip install mypkg).
+For virtual environements the data folder will be put at the root of the environement.